guyleonard/orthomcl_tools/README.md

 e.g. Equivalent: program.pl -i input -s number -o output -cr -l -g list.txt or program.pl -i input -s number -o output -rl -g list.txt -p phylip-like.phy

 ```

+## add_internal_node_labels.pl

+For the R script below to work your tree needs to have it's internal nodes labelled as well as the leafs.
+This will add numbers to all the internal nodes, you need to specifiy how many leafs nodes (i.e. taxa) you have.

+## plot_tree_gains_loss_in_R.r

+Requires
+ 1. ggplot2
+ 2. ggtree
+ 3. internally labelled tree
+ 4. 'new-style' output from extract_dollop_output_sequences_v2-fast.pl

 ## redundancy_check.pl